Sunc4127/cloud_revision/Part5 Big data analysis.md

 ### Why spark

-* Hadoop can only perform relatively simple jobs on large dataets.
+* Hadoop can only perform relatively simple jobs on large datasets.
 * Complex jobs are performed -> caching data in memory and finer-grained control on execution of jobs

 ### Spark runtime Architecture